-Rather than advocate building such large numbers of houses within the North Wessex Downs AONB, the URS inte Oxford Sites suggests that a lower housing growth should be attributed to the Harwell Oxford Campus so that econ encouraged across the Western Vale, and would be more beneficial in supporting the rural areas.
+Rather than advocate building such large numbers of houses within the North Wessex Downs AONB, the URS interested Oxford Sites suggests that a lower housing growth should be attributed to the Harwell Oxford Campus so that economic encouraged across the Western Vale, and would be more beneficial in supporting the rural areas.

 Given the scale of housing within the south east corner of the south east vale, up to 22,250 dwellings, there is no exc 1,400 homes in the North Wessex Downs AONB as required by the NPPF paragraph 116.
-(In addition to the 10,320 the South East Vale by the VWHDC, 3,300 houses are currently being built within the Vale at Great Western Park, Di Council has further allocated 2,330 houses to the Didcot area on the basis of speculative job creation within the So housing provision for supporting the Science Vale to 10,320 + 3,300 + 2,330 = 15,950 dwellings.
+(In addition to the 10,320 the South East Vale by the VWHDC, 3,300 houses are currently being built within the Vale at Great Western Park, Dic Council has further allocated 2,330 houses to the Didcot area on the basis of speculative job creation within the Schousing provision for supporting the Science Vale to 10,320 + 3,300 + 2,330 = 15,950 dwellings.
 South Oxfordshire up to a further 6,300 houses to the Didcot area in order to support the ?Science Vale?.
-This would bring the total nu + 3,540 = 19,490 homes.
-Furthermore, 275 houses have just been completed at Chilton, an additional 200 houses there is planning permission for another 125 homes to the north of the Harwell Oxford Campus (these housing allo maps of Chilton and the Harwell Oxford Campus in the Local Plan).
-Taking these into account, the total dwellings allow vale is actually 19,490 + 275 + 200 + 125 = 20,090 houses.)
+This would bring the total nu +3,540 = 19,490 homes.
+Furthermore, 275 houses have just been completed at Chilton, an additional 200 houses there is planning permission for another 125 homes to the north of the Harwell Oxford Campus (these housing allowable is actually 19,490 + 275 + 200 + 125 = 20,090 houses.)